AndieWill510/tinydoor/Options/019-a-real-door-can-be-refused.md

 ## Reframe

 The right to refuse is not decoration.
 It is part of what makes an option real.
 A choice that disappears when you disappoint someone is not a choice.
-A support that becomes punishment when you question it is not support.
-A plan that cannot survive your honest feedback is not a plan for your life.
 It is a plan for your compliance.

 This does not mean every refusal solves the problem.
 It does not mean every system will listen.
 It does not mean every door opens just because it should.
 But your body may still need to know the truth: I am allowed to notice when yes is being extracted from me.
 Sometimes the first door is internal.
 Sometimes it is the moment you stop calling pressure care.